getvictor/website/content/posts/create-ipv6-only-linux-server/index.md

 image = "ipv6-only.png"
 date = 2024-05-08
 categories = ["DevOps & Infrastructure"]
-tags = ["IPv6", "Linux", "Hello World"]
-draft = false
+tags = ["IPv6", "Networking", "Linux", "Hello World"] draft = false
 +++

 ## Introduction

 IPv6 is the latest version of the Internet Protocol.
 It provides a larger address space than IPv4, which is running out of addresses.
 IPv6 is essential for the future of the Internet, and many cloud providers support it.

 In addition, IPv6 is more secure than IPv4.
 It has built-in security features like IPsec, which is optional in IPv4.
 IPv6 also has a simplified header, which makes it faster than IPv4.

 Many corporations use IPv6 internally, and some have even disabled IPv4.
 This tutorial will create a Linux VM using IPv6, with IPv4 disabled.

 The steps are: